 - Students should not work off campus without authorization.

 - Keep your passport valid at all times.
-The passport must be valid for at least 6 months into the future on the day you return to the U.S. from a trip abroad.
+The passport must be valid for at least six

 - If you plan to study abroad, obtain the endorsement signature from the BCTC PDSO or DSO.